DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 given away.

-These stories about desktop computers in shared spaces at Imangara and Mungalawarru highlight the strength of Aboriginal forms of ownership in remote communities.
+These stories about desktop computers in shared spaces at Imangara and Mungalawurru highlight the strength of Aboriginal forms of ownership in remote communities.
 They also strongly suggest that the location of individual computers influences notions of, and the strength of, this
-ownership: i.e. that people with a desktop computer in their own house had a stronger claim/right to ownership of that computer (and by extension, demonstrate a particular type of ownership).
+ownership: i.e. that people with a desktop computer in their own house had a stronger claim/right to ownership of that computer (and by extension, demonstrated a particular type of ownership).
 By contrast, people who were notionally responsible for computers located in public spaces appeared to have weaker claims to some form of ‘ownership’, and/or demonstrated a different type of ownership, even though they were strongly associated with use and access to these computers.
-Ownership of computers in individual houses appeared to possess an exclusivity similar to Western legal notions, compared to computers in public spaces where ownership constituted a primary or shared/collective association.
+Ownership of computers in individual houses appeared to possess an exclusivity similar to Western legal notions, compared to computers in public spaces, where ownership constituted a primary or shared/collective association.

 Contrary to our original expectations that Aboriginal social structures and practices might automatically foster greater sharing of ICT